CHAPTER EIGHT (Draft)

 If we value the United States as the model it has long represented to the world, it will be useful to consider our priorities and begin by confronting necessity.
 We cannot maintain the opportunity to seek the kind of political economy or social order we believe in, unless we can keep the American idea alive.
 Our ability to represent our views openly depends on conditions that allow us to do so.
 This great challenge requires that we first rise above our differences at least to the extent necessary for honest local engagement and effective problem-solving.

 I am addressing you now at an unprecedented moment.
 It is only at such a time as this, disrupted, unsettled, and emotionally concerning that a cohesive refocusing of national vision is conceivable.
 For the second time in history, we stand on the threshold of a singular transformational moment—with the vibrancy of the American spirit poised to erupt into the future, renewed and re-energized.

 It is with this in mind that we turn to the questions before us, the meaning of justice in a political society and the unique circumstances of the United States.

 Consent of the Governed

 Most Americans think of the United States as a democracy and profess a belief in the legitimacy of democracy as a political system.
-But, scratch beneath the surface and one finds a wide variety of views about what that means.
+But, peer beneath the surface and one finds a wide variety of views about what that means.
 Democracy has been understood to represent a broad range of values from intellectual freedom and economic justice to moral and civilized integrity.
 Some Americans prefer to describe the United States as a constitutional republic or union, rather than as a democracy.